-This means 700 litres of this product is required to perform a perimeter termite barrier for most homes.
+This means 800 litres of this product is needed to perform a perimeter termite barrier for most homes.
 This type of termite barrier system can last up to 8 years.

-Effective Building & Consultancy considers the best product on the market and while there may be cheaper alternatives, they often have a shorter life expectancy.
+Effective Building & Consultancy considers the best product on the market, and while there may be cheaper options, they often have a shorter life expectancy.

 10 years ago, the use of certain chemical brands followed a popularity trend.
 However, with the technological advancements in pest control techniques, education, research, and equipment, products have become more effective, more efficient, and less harmful to the environment.

-In the early 2000s, legislation changed and the building code stated that one couldn’t use a chemical treatment on a new house build unless it was replenishable.
+In the early 2000s, legislation changed, and the building code stated that one couldn’t use a chemical treatment on a new house unless it were refillable.
 In other words, chemicals could be added over time to ensure it’s effective.
 This was an expensive option for builders, which led to the more suitable physical termite barrier system.

 How Long Does a Physical Termite Barrier System Last?